Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: The Klim c i k model

 \subsection{Lagrangian description}

 In the work \cite{Klimcik:2008eq}, Klim\v{c}\'{i}k introduced a model (sometimes referred to as the bi-Yang-Baxter sigma model) which is a two parameter deformation of the Principal Chiral Model on a semi-simple Lie group $G$.
 He further proved that this field theory is classically integrable in ref. \cite{Klimcik:2014bta}.
 As was shown in \cite{Hoare:2014pna}, when $G$ is taken to be ${\rm SU}(2)$, the NLSM coincides with the Fateev sigma model introduced in ref. \cite{Fateev:1996ea}.
 A lot of the technical aspects of the paper concern the ${\rm SU}(2)$ case.
-However, the formal kinematics can be described in a uniform way that does not depend on the particular choice of the Lie group $G$.
+However, the Lagrangian and Hamiltonian formulations of the theory as well as its Lax connection can be described in a uniform way that does not depend on the particular choice of the Lie group $G$.